raulcanodev/portfolio-2024/src/content/blog/wordpress-custom-field-to-query-by-weekly-views.md

 slug: wordpress-custom-field-to-query-by-weekly-views
 category: "WordPress"
 ---
-How can I filter posts by weekly views in WordPress without external plugins?
-To achieve this, we will be working with custom fields and the [WordPress CRON event](https://developer.wordpress.org/plugins/cron/scheduling-wp-cron-events/).

 WordPress allows you to create new meta_keys for your posts.
 This is useful when you want to store additional information about your posts.

-By the other hand the WordPress CRON event allows you to schedule events to run at specific times.
+By the other hand the [WordPress CRON event](https://developer.wordpress.org/plugins/cron/scheduling-wp-cron-events/) allows you to schedule events to run at specific times.
 In this case, we will use it to reset the daily views counter every day, store the daily views in a weekly array, and calculate the total weekly views.

 ---